DataCoveEU/SensorThings/INSPIRE/README.md

 both INSPIRE Environmental Monitoring Facilities and the Observational model in our publication on ["Extending INSPIRE to the Internet of Things through
 SensorThings API" doi:10.3390/geosciences8060221](https://www.mdpi.com/2076-3263/8/6/221)

+## Matching tables

+The Excel Sheet INSPIRE SensorThings Matching.xlsx provides a good basis for the alignment of an existing data source with the requirements from STA and INSPIRE